istio/istio/architecture/ambient/ztunnel-cni-lifecycle.md

 ### Pod Shutdown Requirements

-During Pod shutdown, we MUST meet the constraint that the Pod shutting down can send traffic up until its full stopped.
+During Pod shutdown, we MUST meet the constraint that Pod traffic will be handled until all containerized processes within the Pod have terminated.
 Pod shutdown can be a long process; while `terminationGracePeriodSeconds` is typically ~30s, it can be extremely high, leaving terminating pods running for extended periods of time with an expectation of networking.

 Additionally, we MUST accept incoming traffic during this time, both new and existing.